 Prediction markets are fragmented.
 Polymarket uses EIP-712 signatures on Polygon.
 Kalshi uses RSA key authentication over REST.
 Limitless uses its own EIP-712 variant.
 Each platform has different data formats, different price conventions, and different SDKs.

-If you’re building an agent that needs to scan markets across multiple exchanges — for arbitrage, for intelligence gathering, for portfolio management — you’d normally maintain three separate API integrations. pmxt eliminates that.
+If you’re building an agent that needs to scan markets across multiple exchanges — for arbitrage, for intelligence gathering, for portfolio management — you’d normally maintain a dozen separate API integrations. pmxt eliminates that.
 One pip install, one set of method names, every exchange.

-The timing matters: Polymarket acquired Dome (the YC W25 unified API startup) in February 2026.
+The timing matters: Polymarket acquired Dome (the unified API startup from Y Combinator’s Fall 2025 batch) in February 2026.
 Dome raised $5.2M and had 50+ developers building on it, but its standalone API is now being folded into Polymarket’s internal tooling.
 That leaves pmxt as the only open-source, exchange-neutral prediction market SDK available.
 If you were on Dome, you need to migrate.
 If you’re starting fresh, pmxt is the default choice.

 For context on how pmxt fits into the full autonomous agent architecture, see The Agent Betting Stack Explained. pmxt operates at Layer 3 — Trading, handling market execution while other layers handle identity, wallet management, and intelligence.